NateAlmighty/MinionsOfTheDragon/README.md

 * Weekly patches to fix any bugs that are found
 * Monthly updates to add new in-game content

+# Known Bugs:

+* .exe file of current release is having issues.
+Will be fixed in V2.3

 # How To Download
 1. Choose which version you want to download (I highly suggest the latest release)
 2. Click the .zip file for selected version